 Mindfulness - based cognitive therapy (MBCT) originated from Buddhist spiritual practices.
 MBCT is beneficial for general stress management.
 As in the words of Jon Kabat-Zinn 'mindfulness is a practice, it is a way of being, rather than merely a good idea or a clever technique or a passing fad.
 Indeed, it is thousands of years old and is often spoken of as 'the heart of buddhist meditation', although it's essence, being about attention and awareness, is universal'.

 About 12 years ago I started using visualisation work with relapse prevention programmes I delivered for those moving away from problematic substance use.
 The approach I used was one that incorporated cognitive behavioural, solution focused, MI, stages of change, person centred, gestalt and self efficacy psychological models.
 This involved work on breathing, tuning into the breath especially helpful as a way to deal with cravings and a 'here and now' strategy to avoid lapses and manage negative emotions.
 Then 5 years ago I started working with mindfulness alongside these other approaches to assist clients to manage stress, anxiety and increase resilience to help with creating healthy relationships.

 My coaching approach incorporates both a cognitive behavioural approach with mindfulness practice.

-Contact Sarah Clark on firstname.lastname@example.org or 07811 740580 if interested in booking a stress management masterclass, or mindfulness based cognitive behavioural coaching sessions.
+Contact Sarah Clark on firstname.lastname@example.org or 07811 740580 if interested in booking a stress management workshop or mindfulness based cognitive behavioural coaching sessions.